 In her doctoral work, Alex studied the pediatric pathogen Kingella kingae, which colonizes the upper respiratory tract in young children and can become invasive, causing bone and joint infections.
 Her work focused on elucidating the molecular mechanisms of bacterial adherence to host cells.
 Specifically, she characterized the roles of two type IV pilus-associated proteins, PilC1 and PilC2, in bacterial adherence, twitching motility, and natural competence, identifying the adhesive regions of the proteins responsible for K. kingae adherence to host epithelial cells.
 This work allowed Alex to develop broad expertise in the areas of microbiology, cell and molecular biology, and protein purification.

-Alex has co-authored a bacteriology textbook chapter in Principles and Practice of Pediatric Infectious Diseases, 6th Edition, and has co-authored an original research journal article published in PLoS Pathogens.
+Alex has co-authored original research articles in the peer-reviewed journals PLoS Pathogens and Infection and Immunity, and a bacteriology textbook chapter in Principles and Practice of Pediatric Infectious Diseases, 6th Edition.

 - American Society for Microbiology